MariaDB End-of-Life Dates —

 MariaDB 10.6 was released in July 2021 as the successor to 10.5, bringing window functions improvements, infinite precision decimals, atomic DDL, and performance improvements across the board.
 It became the go-to LTS version for many organizations upgrading from 10.4 and 10.5.

-Its 5-year LTS window closes July 6, 2026.
-After that date, MariaDB Corporation will stop issuing security patches for community 10.6.
+Its 5-year LTS window closed July 6, 2026.
+Since that date, MariaDB Corporation has stopped issuing security patches for community 10.6.
 Commercial extended support is available through MariaDB Enterprise for organizations that need more time — but at cost, and with a defined migration requirement.

 Target version: Upgrade to MariaDB 10.11 LTS (supported until February 2028) or MariaDB 11.4 LTS (supported until May 2029).
 Both are well-tested upgrade targets from 10.6.